giacomoradin/SmartVase/README.md

 ---

 ## ⚡ 3.
-Communication Protocol: Protobuf over MQTT & Serial
+Communication Protocol: JSON for MQTT, Protobuf for Serial

-To satisfy efficiency and robustness requirements, **Protocol Buffers (Protobuf)** are used instead of JSON.

-Advantages:
-- Smaller payloads
-- Faster parsing
-- Minimal RAM overhead
-- Strongly-typed schema eliminating runtime errors

-All message structures are defined in a single canonical file: **`smartvase.proto`**.
+To ensure interoperability with the broader ecosystem (cloud services, mobile app) while maintaining high performance for inter-controller communication, the project uses a hybrid communication strategy:

+- **External Communication (MQTT)**: **JSON** is the designated data format for all messages exchanged over the MQTT broker.
+This simplifies development for the backend and mobile application teams.
+The canonical JSON structures are defined in the `SmartVase_data_structure.md` document.

+- **Internal Communication (Serial)**: **Protocol Buffers (Protobuf)** are used for the high-speed, low-overhead serial link between the ESP32-Hub and the Arduino Mega.
+This ensures efficient and robust data exchange in a resource-constrained environment.
+The Protobuf message structures are defined in the `smartvase.proto` file.

 ---